eascodes/100-days-code/log.md

 **Thoughts** I am excited about this project because I am able to use new skills, combine art with coding, and also research a topic that interests me.

 **Link(s) to work** https://github.com/eascodes/dog

+## Day 95: February 3, 2022

+**Today's Progress**: Today I colored in the dog cartoon that I created with Figma.
+I used CSS to make his tail wag back and forth.
+Next I will set up my code so that his tail only wags when the cursor is hovering over him.

+**Thoughts** Coding the animation was easier than I expected.

+**Link(s) to work** https://emily.schtubbs.com/dog/